Internet

 Frequently asked questions

-At minimum, privacy policy and terms of service.
-Depending on your business, you may also need cookie policies, acceptable use policies, and specific regulatory disclosures.
+At a minimum, a privacy policy and terms of service.
+Depending on what you do, you may also need a cookie policy, an acceptable use policy, and disclosures specific to your industry.
+The privacy policy in particular has to match what you actually do with data, not just borrow boilerplate.

 Document products